-The survey was advertised on Council's Website through the Have Your Say link, It was also promoted on Council's Facebook page and through a flyer which was delivered to residents within the study area.
+The survey was advertised on Council's website through the 'Have Your Say' link, It was also promoted on Council's Facebook page and through a flyer which was delivered to residents within the study area.

 As an incentive for community members to participate in the survey, CoR offered six pairs of movie tickets to members of the community who participated in the survey.
-A total of 136 responses were received to the online surveys.
+A total of 136 responses were received to the online survey.